 Note: The aforementioned semester-wise breakdown is only for indicative purposes.
 The course structure, semester-wise topics and course offerings will differ as per the programme, university and country you are pursuing it from.

-List of BA LLB Subjects
+BA LLB Subjects

 While pursuing a bachelor’s degree in Law, you will be exploring the different types of Laws and in the context of the different legal systems in the world.
 The following are the chief BA LLB subjects that concentrate on providing a complete understanding of laws and regulations of a country as well as the world.